kaichen686/GINav_v2.0-test/README.md

 # GINav-test
-This is a repository for sharing test reports of GNIav v2.0 GINav v2.0 is an upgraded version of GINav v1.0, which is developed based on C language.
+This is a repository for sharing test reports of GNIav v2.0 <br>
+GINav v2.0 is an upgraded version of GINav v1.0, which is developed based on C language.
 Compared with GINav v1.0, GINav v2.0 has done a lot of optimization and improvement <br>

 *******************************************